shirleyzhang2/CS330-Project/README.md

     }
 ```

+#### Augment (append choice explanation to the original instruction)
+Run `choice_expl_prompts.py` with desired arguments.
+The script uses `choice_expl.prompt` as its template and stores generated prompts by default at `gpt3-augment-results`.
+The generated results share the above signature.

 - dependencies:
     - `pip install -r requirements.txt`
     - `export OPENAI_API_KEY=[YOUR_API_KEY]`

 ## Run Tk-Instruct with GPT-3 prompts

-### Generate new tasks using paraphrased prompts
+### Generate new tasks using GPT-3 paraphrased/augmented prompts
+#### Paraphrase
 Run `generate_gpt3_tasks.py` to fetch paraphrased prompts from `/gpt3-results`, replace original prompts in `/tasks`
 with paraphrased prompts, store each new task in `/gpt-tasks`， then return the list of new task names in `/eval/textual_entailment_gpt3.txt`.

+#### Augment (append choice explanation to the original instruction)
+Run `generate_gpt3_tasks.py` to fetch paraphrased prompts from `/gpt3-augment-results`, replace original prompts in `/tasks`
+with paraphrased prompts, store each new task in `/gpt-augment-tasks`， then return the list of new task names in `/eval/textual_entailment_gpt3_augment.txt`.

 ### Create test references for the new tasks
 In `/eval/create_reference_file.py`, update `tasks_dir`, `test_path` and save to `eval/test_references_gpt3.jsonl`.

-### Run Tk-Instruct inference using paraphrased prompts
+### Run Tk-Instruct inference using paraphrased/augmented prompts

 Specify paraphrased textual entailment tasks in `Tk-Instruct/src/ni_dataset.py`
 ```